KyleM157/jettywatch/index.markdown

 ## Looking Ahead

 We'll be getting some new long period swell sometime around Sunday 10/12.
 I'd expect early week to offer some windows of decent conditions and likely good sized surf.
 I'll update as it gets closer.
-As of this update, AL95 has a 90% chance of formation in the next 48 hours is expected to have a similar recurving track as Erin and Humberto.

-Unfortunately, models aren't showing wind work out in our favor until around 10/17 or so.
-We're going to have a stretch of very strong NE winds associated with this tropical system (if the models are correct) rendering our surf completely blown out.
-Hopefully there's some changes here, as it's pretty far out.
+Unfortunately, models aren't showing the wind work out in our favor until around 10/15 (sideshore, but light) or so.
+We're going to have a stretch of very strong NE winds associated with this system rendering our surf completely blown out.

+For now, I'd plan on checking back mid-week around 10/15 to see how the winds are shaking out.
+I'm not seeing any offshore winds until 10/16 though.
+There should be plenty of swell through 10/18, it's just going to come down to the wind.

+This is another east swell event, so plan on driving around to find a bar that works.
+Closeouts are going to be the norm, especially with how are sand is working out this year.

 ---